oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelAIKitContainer_GettingStarted/README.md

 ﻿# `Intel® AI Tools Container Getting Started` Sample
+>**Note**: This sample is relevant only for AI Tools installed via Docker.
+If you have installed AI tools using PIP or Conda, this sample may not be relevant for you.

 The `Intel® AI Tools Container Getting Started` sample demonstrates how to use AI Tools containers.

 | Area                  | Description
 |:---                   |:---